TwoFiftySix/Titanfall2KillsoundsPlus/README.md

 # Titanfall 2 Killsounds Plus
 Custom Killsounds for Titanfall 2

-This is a guide and a base to modding your killsound for the Titanfall 2 Northstar client Download Oof_killsounds.zip if you only want one killsound, and KillsoundsPlus.zip if you want multiple, setup should be the same for both files
+This is a guide and a base to modding your killsound for the Titanfall 2 Northstar client.

+Download Oof_killsounds.zip if you only want one killsound, and KillsoundsPlus.zip if you want multiple, setup should be the same for both files

 For the setup:
 1) Copy and paste the contents of the autoexec.cfg file given into your autoexec.cfg file in your Titanfall2\r2\cfg folder.
    If it's not there, move the provided one in that spot instead.

 2) Go to Titanfall2\ns_startup_args.txt and add in: +exec autoexec.cfg